Matt Olson Player Props: Braves vs. Brewers

 Matt Olson At The Plate

-- Olson leads Atlanta with 99 hits, batting .256 this season with 54 extra-base hits.
+- He ranks 75th in batting average, 29th in on base percentage, and fourth in slugging among the qualifying hitters in baseball.

-- Among the qualified batters in MLB, he ranks 73rd in batting average, 27th in on-base percentage, and third in slugging.
+- Olson enters this game on a four-game hitting streak.
+In his last games, he's hitting .263 with one homer.

-- Olson has an RBI in 44 of 101 games this year, with multiple RBI in 22 of them.
-He has also driven in three or more of his team's runs in 11 contests.
+- In 44.1% of his games this season, Olson has driven in at least one run.
+In 22 of those games (21.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.